-If you’ve resolved to master your finances in 2017, there are ways to make that process easier.
-Setting small, specific goals throughout the year is the most effective way to keep larger resolutions, according to the American Psychological Association.
+If you’ve resolved to master your finances in 2021, there are ways to make that process easier.
+Setting small, specific goals throughout the year is the most effective way to keep big financial resolutions, according to the American Psychological Association.

 Big goal: Improve your credit

 - Keep track of your credit history and score.
 You can request a free report from each of the three credit bureaus — TransUnion, Equifax and Experian — once a year.
 Check the reports for errors, and challenge any you find.
 You can also monitor your credit score for free through certain credit card issuers and personal finance websites.
 NerdWallet offers free credit report information for the past two years.